Teak

 [edit] Systematics

 Teak belongs to the family Lamiaceae (in older classifications in Verbenaceae).
 Sometimes it is included in the subfamily Prostantheroideae.[5]
-There are three species of Tectona:
+There are three species of Tectona:- Tectona grandis (Common Teak) is by far the most important, with a wide distribution in India and Indochina.

 [edit] Cultivation and uses